Compare home loans

 Some of the fees you’re likely to encounter during your mortgage comparison include:

-- Upfront fees – These are the fees the lender will charge when you establish your loan.
+- Upfront fees – These are the fees the lender will charge when you start your loan.
 They sometimes include establishment fees, conveyancing fees, stamp duty and Lender’s Mortgage Insurance (LMI).
 Upfront fees vary significantly between lenders.

 - Ongoing fees – These are the fees your lender charges either monthly or yearly for the upkeep of your loan.